Kimmy0112/Kimmy0112.github.io/about.md

 ## About Me

 Hello Everyone!
-My name is Ian, and I am an 18 year old Senior in High School.
-For College next year, I will be attending Huron University at Western for Management and Organizational Studies.
-More specifically, I will be either majoring in Finance (most likely) or Accounting with either a minor in Computer Science (most likely) or Psychology.
+My name is Ian, and I am an `18 year old who is attending Huron University at Western.

 ### Passion and Interests